KonradStanski/superConductor/README.md

 Superconductivity is a state that certain materials can take where they have zero electrical resistance.
 This has some weird side effects, the most prominent being that superconductors repel magnetic fields.
 These superconducting states are normally achieved at super low temperatures.
 The holy grail of superconductivity would be a room-temperature superconductor.
-This would have applications in almost all aspects of day to day life.
+This would have applications in almost all aspects of day to day life

 ## How are Super Conductors described?
 Type I superconductors are described using the BCS theory model, first proposed in 1957.
 It won the Nobel prize in physics in 1972.
 In BCS theory, the material is modeled as a lattice of positive ions with a sea of free electrons.
 As an electron moves through this lattice, it attracts the positive ions towards it.
 This region of higher positive charge can have a delayed attractive effect on another electron.
 Thus, these two electrons can have an indirect "attraction".
 This pairing is called a cooper pair; a quasi-particle.
 Because pairs are continually interchanged, the energy required to break anyone cooper pair is the energy required to break all of the pairs.
 Electrons on their own are fermions and obey the Pauli exclusion principle.
 As such, electrons cannot normally share quantum states.
 A cooper pair, on the other hand, is a boson and can form a bose-einstein condensate.
 This state of matter allows for the sharing of quantum states, and in this case, facilitates the co-existence of all of the cooper pairs in the lowest quantum energy state.

 ![Alt text](img/bcs.png "Cooper Pair Formation")

 ## Type I and Type II Super Conductors
 There are thirty pure metals which exhibit zero resistance under low temperatures.
 These are type I superconductors, and also the type that is being modeled by this simulation.
 These are modeled by BCS theory and are relatively well understood.

 Type II superconductors are those which are made from alloys and cuprate like substances.
 They have the interesting property of flux pinning, where they pin the superconductor to its position in a magnetic field when in-between the first and second critical temperatures.
 BCS theory fails to accurately describe type II superconductors.
 There are no fully worked out explanations as to how these work.